The journals from an epic and absurd journey across the Atlantic.

 A walk after dinner is either clockwise or anti-clockwise.
 1,856 containers, 6 passengers and 17 crew packed in a metal can.
 A tight little kingdom ruled by the grumpy captain from above and by the fat chief-engineer from below.
 There is a dizzy paradox of scale.
 We are all stuck on a 175m chunk of steel – a finite lump pushing through the water.
 But beyond the rails we are embedded in a boundless army of waves.
 Claustrophobia and agoraphobia wash over each other.

 The ocean is an alien.
-A landscape becomes familiar over time as we get to know different folds in a range of hills.
+A landscape becomes familiar over time as we get to know the different folds in a range of hills.
 But a landscape of water can never be grasped.
-There is no difference as far as the eye can see.
+There is no difference as far as the eye can see and yet it is utterly different in every moment.
 In Solaris, Stanislaw Lem describes a future where mankind has discovered an ocean planet that is in fact one huge, undulating mind.
 When you are in the middle of it, the ocean feels like this – a giant brain that is hard at work dreaming unfathomable thoughts that go on for ever, in every direction, for always.
 An organism that is totally indifferent to your presence.
 I love it.
 It’s a fantastic thinking space – in fact you can’t avoid thinking – there is something hypnotising about the waves and the air that pulls out thoughts from your mind like a seagull working at a clam.

 Outside the porthole the wind shrieks and blasts the tower that contains my cabin.
 The 30ft engine throbs through the steel plate from 8 storeys below and the sea throws us back and forth.
 Two floors above me on the bridge, Genesis (the Filipino 2nd mate) is on watch but in my bunk I’m swimming in and out of sleep.
 Sleeping while moving is an exotic pleasure.Warm and dry and carried across the ocean into the wild night.